 3. Compliance costs are set to skyrocket

-The Royal Commission is expected directly to cost the banking and financial services industry more than $1 billion.
+In Australia alone, the Royal Commission into misconduct in the banking industry is expected directly to cost the banking and financial services industry more than $1 billion.
 And in-house legal and compliance units are expensive, which means the increasing regulatory burden will see legal, compliance and risk management costs skyrocket.

 Compliance teams can hardly read every message from a broker to a potential loan customer.
 But the spot-checks audit teams have made in the past do not appear to have done enough to ensure regulatory compliance.
 That means the volume of work facing those compliance teams is set to grow.